Land of Israel: Usage in Israeli politics

 Herut and Gush Emunim were among the first Israeli political parties basing their land policies on the Biblical narrative discussed above.
 They attracted attention following the capture of additional territory in the 1967 Six-Day War.
 They argue that the West Bank should be annexed permanently to Israel for both ideological and religious reasons.
 This position is in conflict with the basic "land for peace" settlement formula included in UN242.
 The Likud party, in the platform it maintained until prior to the 2013 elections, had proclaimed its support for maintaining Jewish settlement communities in the West Bank and Gaza, as the territory is considered part of the historical land of Israel.
 In her 2009 bid for Prime Minister, Kadima leader Tzipi Livni used the expression, noting, "we need to give up parts of the Land of Israel", in exchange for peace with the Palestinians and to maintain Israel as a Jewish state; this drew a clear distinction with the position of her Likud rival and winner, Benjamin Netanyahu.
 However, soon after winning the 2009 elections, Netanyahu delivered an address at the Begin-Sadat Center for Strategic Studies at Bar-Ilan University that was broadcast live in Israel and across parts of the Arab world, on the topic of the Middle East peace process.
 He endorsed for the first time the notion of a Palestinian state alongside Israel, while asserting the right to a sovereign state in Israel arises from the land being "the homeland of the Jewish people".

 The Israel–Jordan Treaty of Peace, signed in 1993, led to the establishment of an agreed border between the two nations, and subsequently the state of Israel has no territorial claims in the parts of the historic Land of Israel lying east of the Jordan river.

 Yom HaAliyah (Aliyah Day, יום העלייה) is an Israeli national holiday celebrated annually on the tenth of the Hebrew month of Nisan to commemorate the Israelites crossing the Jordan River into the Land of Israel while carrying the Ark of the Covenant.

+Nation-state law

+The 2018 Nation-state law references the "Land of Israel", defining it "the historical homeland of the Jewish people, in which the State of Israel was established," and restricts the right to self-determination within both the Land/State "as unique to the Jewish people" (whether they are citizens of Israel or not).
+Neither the borders of the Land of Israel, nor those of the State, are defined in the text of the Law, and interpretations over the extent of the boundaries of the Promised Land of the bible vary widely.